Schools and Colleges

 Highlighting interprofessional healthcare education in classroom, laboratory, and clinical settings, students work across traditional program boundaries to prepare for real-world work scenarios.

-The St. Catherine University School of Humanities, Arts, and Sciences offers a comprehensive approach to the liberal arts, providing an extensive range of interdisciplinary degrees rooted in creative thinking and amplified through global understanding.
-We welcome all students who seek to become career-ready professionals and leaders with a breadth of and depth of study built on a foundation of social justice.
-Our model of learning is inspired by a legacy of women leaders — preparing each student to innovate and impact lives and careers.
+We welcome all students who seek to become career-ready professionals and leaders with both breadth and depth of study built on a foundation of social justice.
+Our model of learning is inspired by a legacy of women leaders and a commitment to student success.
+Our dedicated faculty bring deep disciplinary knowledge and industry experience to preparing each student to innovate and impact lives and careers.
+Our distinct learning formula deepens engagement with the greater community — both at work and in life.

 School of Nursing